CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 ** Provide resources for IT operations **

 The basic requirement for a secure IT operation is that it runs smoothly, ie is well planned and organized.
 Sufficient resources must be made available for IT operations.
-Typical problems of IT operations (tight budget, overburdened administrators, and an unstructured or poorly maintained IT environment) typically need to be addressed in order for the actual security measures to be effectively and efficiently implemented.
+Typical problems of IT operations (tight budget, overburdened administrators, and an unstructured or poorly maintained IT landscape) typically need to be addressed in order for the actual security measures to be effectively and efficiently implemented.
 Whether the resources provided are sufficient, for example, shows whether the users are adequately looked after or whether all hardware and software are tested as intended.

 ** Economic Aspects in the Security Strategy **

-The security strategy should also consider economic aspects from the beginning.
+The security strategy should also consider cost-effectiveness aspects right from the start.
 When selecting the security measures to be implemented, the available resources should be taken into account.
 If there is insufficient technical or human resources support for certain actions, the strategy needs to be changed.
 In many cases, other measures can be found that lead to a similar level of safety.
 But if the formulated security goals and the existing financial, technical or personnel options are too far apart, both the security objectives and the business processes must be fundamentally reconsidered.
 In this case, the management level must also be informed about this discrepancy, so that it can initiate corrective action if necessary.

 When establishing security measures, the human and financial resources needed for implementation should always be specified.
 This includes the naming of persons responsible and other contact persons, as well as the definition of precise schedules and the materials to be procured.
 It is also advisable to document for all planned security measures whether the resources planned for information security were provided on time and what the reasons for project deviations were.
 This is the only way to achieve sustainable improvements and avoid disruptions.